 presence.

-- Feb 18- Session 1: Creating Engaging and Inclusive Online Classrooms Dr. Rajnish Singh
+- Feb 18- Session 1: Creating Engaging Online Classrooms Dr. Rajnish Singh (Assoc.
+Prof.

-(Assoc.
-Prof. of Chemistry), Ms. Ashley Moore (Senior DLI Instructional Designer),
+of Chemistry), Ms. Ashley Moore (Senior DLI Instructional Designer), and Ms. Kathryn

 - Teaching freshman chemistry online is a daunting task.
 Challenges of student engagement in a face-to-face class are heightened several-fold in an online environment.
 Rajnish Singh, faculty in Chemistry & Biochemistry, together with Senior Instructional Designers, Kathryn Morgan and Ashely Moore will present “lessons learned” in teaching online chemistry and the tools required to create an engaging, inclusive classroom environment.